 Banks will assess whether if your business is able to generate enough income to cover existing expenditures.
 Most importantly, lenders want to be assured that your business is able to service the loan repayments on existing cash flow.

 Validating your earnings will require 2 sets of documents.
 Aside from the above mentioned latest year to date financial statements, banks might also require your company’s tax returns to reflect the profit or loss declared.

-If you’re able to show with certainty that company is profitable for last few years, you should have more funding choices when sourcing for business loan Singapore.
+If you’re able to show with certainty that company is profitable for last few years, you should have more funding choices when sourcing for business loans.

 Credit rating of the director